Danny Green's Metamorphosis From NCAA Sixth Man To NBA Starter

 "He makes yet another huge play"

 Not totally impossible, but... not likely.

-If you had told me that one day I would hear an NBA announcer say those both of phrases in in the fourth quarter of a monster game between the West's two best teams, on the #1 team's home floor, as a starter, not only would I have laughed you off, but I would have made a mental note to never take you to Vegas.
-However, in this case you would have had the last laugh:
+If you had told me that one day I would hear an NBA announcer say those both of phrases in in the fourth quarter of a monster game between the West's two best teams, on the #1 team's home floor, as a starter — I would have no doubt made a mental note to never take you to Vegas.

-In every way, Green's success seems to fly in the face of convention NBA scouting.
+Green's success flies in the face of convention NBA scouting.
 Look at an NBA scout's draft analysis and you'll often see the phrase "he's well-rounded, but we're not sure what he's elite at."
 That's why Green was drafted so late.
 He's a good rebounder, scorer, passer, and defender (etc...), but he isn't necessarily great at any of those things.
 He isn't especially quick, and is a borderline perfect example of a college player that's stuck without a position at the next level.